Living With Less, Living With More

-Have you ever thought how would it be to live a minimalist lifestyle?
-Can you imagine how your life would be if you wouldn’t have the necessity to have more in order to be happier?
+Have you ever thought about what it would be like to live a minimalist lifestyle?
+Can you imagine how your life would be if you didn’t feel the need to have more in order to be happier?
 Wouldn’t that be the key to a more fulfilled and balanced life?
 Wouldn’t that be freedom?
 Absolutely.
-Our life and our own minds would benefit from a minimalist lifestyle.
-Let’s analyze together the benefits of living a minimalist lifestyle.
+Our lives — and our minds — would benefit greatly from a minimalist lifestyle.
+Let’s analyze together the benefits of living this way.

-Nowadays we live in a world where we strive to have more.
-The problem is that we have accepted the idea that more equals more happiness, but the truth is, the more you want, the less happy you are, but how can this be true?
-Because in that way, we exchange our freedom for possessions, why?
-Because material possessions are not really paid with money, but with time, time that we spend from our life in order to get those possessions, and if we have less time to enjoy our life, how can we be really happy?
+Nowadays, we live in a world where we constantly strive to have more.
+The problem is that we have accepted the idea that more equals more happiness.
+But the truth is, the more you want, the less happy you become.
+How can this be true?
+Because in that process, we exchange our freedom for possessions.
+Material things are not really paid with money — they are paid with time.
+Time that we take from our lives in order to obtain them.
+And if we have less time to truly live and enjoy our lives, how can we be genuinely happy?

-We have fallen into the trap of believing that the more we have, the more successful and happy our life will be, and if we look at it from a particular perspective, we can say that’s true.
-The problem is, that moment of satisfaction lasts as the blink of an eye.
-We feel happy, successful and fulfilled, but quickly that sensation starts to vanish, and we begin to feel the same feeling of emptiness, becoming addicts to the idea of having more and more, so we can feel one more time, fulfilled and happy
+We have fallen into the trap of believing that the more we have, the more successful and happy we will be.
+And in a way, that can feel true — at first.
+The problem is that this feeling of satisfaction lasts only for a moment.
+We feel happy, fulfilled, and successful, but quickly that sensation fades away.
+Then we return to the same feeling of emptiness, becoming addicted to having more and more, just to feel fulfilled again — for a brief moment.

 “We really must understand that the lust for affluence in contemporary society is psychotic.
 It is psychotic because it has completely lost touch with reality.
 We crave things we neither need nor enjoy.” – Richard Foster

 As we can see, the idea that having more is the key to happiness is mistaken.
-What I mean is, that is okay to want to acquire more possessions in your life, but the idea that those things will make us have a fulfilled and happy life is wrong.
-If this were true, people who can have everything would be happy, and people with nothing would be miserable, and that is not exactly what happens in this world, just because possessions doesn’t determine our happiness.
-Therefore, possessions are not the key factor for a happy life.
+Of course, it is natural to want to improve our lives and acquire things we enjoy.
+There is nothing wrong with that.
+But believing that possessions will give us lasting fulfillment is a mistake.
+If that were true, people who have everything would always be happy, and people with little would always be miserable — and that is not what we see in reality.
+Possessions do not determine our happiness.

 “The things you own end up owning you.
 It’s only after you lose everything that you’re free to do anything.” – Tyler Durden (Fight Club)

-The truth is that is okay to aim for a life where we can get everything we want, but we should never depend on material possessions, or any other superficial thing in our life, in order to be happy.
-That is exactly what I mean with living a minimalist lifestyle.
-It is to live in a way where our happiness, freedom and peace of mind does not depend on material things.
-It is being happy with what we already have, without having the necessity to obtain more things in order to be happy.
+It is okay to aim for a comfortable life.
+But we should never depend on material possessions — or any superficial thing — to feel happy.
+This is what living a minimalist lifestyle truly means.
+It means living in a way where our happiness, freedom, and peace of mind do not depend on external things.
+It means being grateful and content with what we already have, without constantly needing more in order to feel complete.

-Living a minimalist lifestyle means to set away from our mind and daily life, everything that distract us from being happy and at peace.
-It is being free to feel good at any moment, without depending on external things.
-When we live in a minimalist way, we focus our mind in what it is really important, what gives us the power to control our feelings, and not letting other things to control us.
+Living a minimalist lifestyle means removing from our minds and daily lives everything that distracts us from peace and fulfillment.
+It means being free to feel good at any moment, without depending on outside circumstances.
+When we live simply, we focus on what truly matters.
+We learn to control our emotions instead of allowing objects, status, or expectations to control us.

 “The consumption society has made us feel that happiness lies in having things, and has failed to teach us the happiness of not having things.” – Elise Boulding